How do Flowcharts Work?

 Or - it’s different from the diamond decision shape, in that it indicates a branching of the process, usually in more than two directions.

-Merge - given that processes can branch off, based on decisions or shapes, they might also come back together.
-When multiple branches of a workflow come back together, you can indicate this with the merged icon.
+Merge - given that processes can branch off, they might also come back together.
+When multiple branches of a workflow meet again, you can indicate that with the merge symbol.

 Collate Data - used when data or material in a process has to be collected and organized in a standard format, e.g., the assembly of data required to prepare for a Sprint or a Kanban retrospective.

 Sort Data - used to indicate that information or materials must be arranged in a specific order.
 E.g., sorting materials by color before moving to the next step in a manufacturing process or sorting a Sprint backlog by priority.